 - a copy of “A Summary of Your Rights Under the Fair Credit Reporting Act”.

-- After notice to the individual, the University must wait five days before taking any adverse action in order to give the applicant an opportunity to refute the information.
+- The University must wait five (5) business days before taking any adverse action after notifying the individual to give the applicant an opportunity to refute the information.

-- After the University takes an adverse action, it must give the individual notice (post-adverse letter).
-It must include:
+- After the University takes the adverse action, it must provide the individual notice (post-adverse

 - the name, address, and phone number of the vendor that supplied the report